polarlabs/osquery-rust/osquery-rust/README.md

 # Naming Convention

-Do not follow rust naming as usage of - / _ in package / crate names is unclear.
-So wie follow the naming convention of osquery, e.g. osquery-go => Go bindings.
+Do not follow Rust's naming convention for crates as usage of - / _ in package / crate names is unclear.
+So wie follow the naming convention of osquery, e.g. `osquery-go` => Go bindings.

 # Links